 It is a regulatory requirement that all drugs intended for human use go through safety pharmacology studies to determine the potential for adverse effect liabilities in major organ systems, including respiratory, cardiovascular and central nervous systems.
 This process currently relies on animal models, including mice, rats, dogs and non-human primates.

 What is the NC3Rs’ role?

-The NC3Rs has commissioned a collection of case studies illustrating how human tissue is used in safety pharmacology, in order to provide examples of current practice and guide others using these techniques.
+It also features a collection of case studies commissioned to illustrate how human tissue is used in safety pharmacology, in order to provide examples of current practice and guide others using these techniques.

 Regulator’s Q&A document: Human tissue use in regulatory applications